OfficeDev/DLPmigrationassistant/README.md

 ## Resources

-The migration assistant is in preview ([blog](https://aka.ms/DLPMigrationAssistantBlog)).
 You can learn more about the migration assistant using the following resources:

 o [Learn more about the migration assistant](https://go.microsoft.com/fwlink/?linkid=2221301)